rwbl/hmitiles-for-domoticz/README.md

 ## Project Status

-This is an experimental hobby framework shared as-is for home automation developers and will continue to evolve over time.
+This is an experimental hobby framework shared as-is for smart home automation developers and will continue to evolve over time.
 **It is not a commercial, ready-made consumer product.**

-Feedback, optimization forks, code suggestions, or interface feature requests are highly welcome!

 ---